Non-explosive pre-supernova feedback in the COLIBRE model of galaxy formation: Stellar winds kick velocity

 \section{Stellar winds kick velocity}

-Fig.~\ref{fig:velocity_kick} explores the impact of the strength of the stochastic velocity kick, $\Delta v_0$, on the star formation rate (SFR) for an intermediate-mass disk ($M_{\rm d} = 10^{10} \rm \ M_{\odot}$) at {\tt m5} resolution, including only momentum from stellar winds.
-The results demonstrate two key aspects of our model.
+As detailed in Sec.~\ref{Sec:NEPS_model}, our stochastic momentum injection scheme requires defining a target kick velocity, $\Delta v_0$, to determine the probability of kicking neighboring particles.
+While the total momentum delivered to the ISM is fixed by the {\tt BPASS} model, the choice of $\Delta v_0$ determines how this momentum is sampled.
+A higher velocity implies kicking fewer particles (i.e., lower mass loading) to conserve the total budget.
+Here, we explore the sensitivity of our results to this parameter.

+Figure~\ref{fig:velocity_kick} shows the star formation history of the $10^{10}\,\text{M}_\odot$ disk for $\Delta v_0$ ranging from $\approx 3$ to $100$ km s$^{-1}$.
+The top panel shows results at our lower ({\tt m5}) resolution.
+In this regime, the disk is artificially stabilized as discussed in Sec.~\ref{Sec:Instabilities}.
+Consequently, the momentum from stellar winds is expected to have a negligible impact, which is indeed what this panel shows; the SFR is only weakly dependent on the chosen kick velocity.
+Simulations spanning nearly two orders of magnitude in $\Delta v_0$ produce comparable star formation histories.

-First, the SFR is only weakly dependent on the chosen kick velocity; simulations spanning nearly two orders of magnitude in $\Delta v_0$ produce comparable star formation histories.
-Second, a subtle, non-monotonic trend is visible.
-Increasing the kick velocity up to 25 km s$^{-1}$ slightly decreases the average SFR, as expected.
-However, for values exceeding 25 km s$^{-1}$, the SFR begins to rise again and become comparable to runs without stellar winds (shown by the grey dashed line).
+However, a very subtle, non-monotonic trend is visible.
+Increasing the kick velocity up to 25 km s$^{-1}$ slightly decreases the average SFR at later times, as expected.
+Yet, for values exceeding 25 km s$^{-1}$, the SFR begins to rise again, becoming comparable to runs without stellar winds (shown by the grey dashed line).
 This occurs because the probability of kicking any given gas particle is inversely proportional to $\Delta v_0$; for extremely high kick velocities, the momentum is imparted to so few particles that its overall regulatory effect on the disk diminishes.
-This provides a soft justification for our adoption of $\Delta v_0=50$ km s$^{-1}$ in the fiducial {\tt COLIBRE} model.

-We note, however, that since stellar winds are a sub-dominant component of the full NEPS feedback model, the precise choice of $\Delta v_0$ has negligible impact on the final simulation outcomes.
+The bottom panel of Figure~\ref{fig:velocity_kick} shows a similar test at the higher ({\tt m4}) resolution, where the disk is numerically unstable and early feedback is essential for regulation.
+For all values of $\Delta v_0$ explored, we confirm that stellar winds have a significant impact on the SFR, suppressing it by a factor of $\approx 2$ at later times.
+Despite this, a clear trend with $\Delta v_0$ emerges.
+Similar to the trend observed for the {\tt m5} counterpart, velocity kicks between $\approx 12$ to $25$ km s$^{-1}$ maximize the suppression of the SFR.
+For kick velocities $\lesssim 12$ km s$^{-1}$ (blue/cyan lines), the winds become increasingly ineffective.
+This is likely because the velocity imparted to the star-forming clouds is comparable to or less than the local effective sound speed, rendering the kicks dynamically less relevant.

+For higher velocities, $\gtrsim 50$ km s$^{-1}$, the star formation rate increases with the kick velocity.
+As with the lower resolution case, this occurs because conserving the total momentum with a higher target kick velocity requires a decrease in mass loading.
+At very high velocities, the scheme kicks only a few particles very hard; these high-speed ejecta may escape the local dense region without efficiently coupling their momentum to the bulk of the cloud.